Thyristor: History

+Design

 The thyristor is a four-layered, three-terminal semiconductor device, with each layer consisting of alternating N-type or P-type material, for example P-N-P-N. The main terminals, labelled anode and cathode, are across all four layers.
 The control terminal, called the gate, is attached to p-type material near the cathode.
 (A variant called an SCS—silicon controlled switch—brings all four layers out to terminals.)
-The operation of a thyristor can be understood in terms of a pair of tightly coupled bipolar junction transistors, arranged to cause a self-latching action:
+The operation of a thyristor can be understood in terms of a pair of tightly coupled bipolar junction transistors, arranged to cause a self-latching action.